Texas LLC: how to start an LLC in Texas

 Texas law mandates that every LLC maintain a registered agent who:

-- Maintains a Texas street address (residential or business)
+- Must maintain a Texas street address (not a P.O. box)

 Using a Registered Agent Service